scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Isolation Domain (ISD)**: In SCION, autonomous systems (ASes) are organized into logical groups called isolation domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g., a common jurisdiction).
 A possible model is for ISDs to be formed along national boundaries or federations of nations.

 **Leaf AS**: An AS at the "edge" of an ISD, with no other downstream ASes.

+**Packet-Carried Forwarding State (PCFS)**: Rather than relying on inter-domain forwarding tables, SCION data packets contain all the necessary, cryptographically-protected path information.
+This property is referred to as packet-carried forwarding state.

 **Path Authorization**: A requirement for the data plane is that endpoints can only use paths that were constructed and authorized by ASes in the control plane.
 This property is called path authorization.
 The goal of path authorization is to prevent endpoints from crafting hop fields (HFs) themselves, modifying HFs in authorized path segments, or combining HFs of different path segments.